-Consider now a sequence $\{f_n\}$ of maps in $\M_s(X,V)$ whose limit (in the usual stable map compactification) has some components in $V$ and thus is not in $\M_s(X,V)$.
-We will describe how to rescale $X$ once around $V$ and construct a refined limit $f$ into a level one building $X_1$ which has no nontrivial components in the singular locus, and fewer nontrivial components in the zero divisor.
-This will be the key main step in the inductive rescaling procedure used in the next section to construct the relatively stable map compactification.
+Consider now a sequence $f_n$ of maps in $\M(X,V)$ which limits in the usual stable map compactification to a map $f_0$ which has components in $V$.
+In this section, after rescaling $X$ once around $V$ we construct refined limits $f$ into a level one building $X_1$ such that $f$ no nontrivial components in the singular locus, projects to $f_0$ under the collapsing map $X_1\ra X$, but the depth of at least one nontrivial component has strictly decreased in the refined limit.
+This is the key step in the inductive rescaling procedure used in the next section to construct the relatively stable map compactification.

-We also want to describe in more details the collection of such possible limits $f$.
+We also need a detailed description of the collection of such possible refined limits $f$.
 In the case $V$ is a smooth divisor, we proved in \cite{ip2} that the limit satisfies a matching condition along the singular divisor.
-The arguments used there are semi-local (that is they involve a further analysis of what happens only in a tubular neighborhood of $V$), and extend to the case when $V$ is a normal crossings divisor by similarly working in neighborhoods of each depth $k$ stratum of $V$, where we have $k$ different normal directions to $V$.
-In the case the limit $f$ has no trivial components in $W_1$, we will also get a matching condition along $W_1$.
-First of all, we will see that similarly $f^{-1}(W_1)$ consists of nodes of the domain.
+The arguments used there are semi-local (in a tubular neighborhood of $V$), and extend to the case when $V$ is a normal crossing divisor by similarly working in neighborhoods of each depth $k$ stratum of $V$, where we have $k$ different normal directions to $V$.
+When the limit $f$ has no trivial components in $W_1$, we also get a matching condition along $W_1$.
+First of all, we shall see that similarly $f^{-1}(W_1)$ consists of nodes of the domain.
 The naive condition is that at each such node, $f$ has matching intersection points with $W_1$, including the multiplicities, as was the case in \cite{ip1}.
 But it turns out that at points of depth $k\ge 2$, this is not enough to define relative GW invariants, and needs to be further refined.